Student Code of Conduct (Policy 3.090)

 - It is not a defense to a charge of hazing that the consent of the victim had been obtained; the conduct or activity that resulted in the death or injury of a person was not part of an official organizational event or was not sanctioned or approved by the organization; or the conduct or activity that resulted in death or injury of the person was not done as a condition of membership to an organization.

-- All College organizations are required to include the above anti-hazing rule in the bylaws of such organizations, and any club or organization violating the hazing rule, on or off campus, will have its charter revoked and will not be permitted to operate on the College’s property or to otherwise operate under the sanction of the College.
+- All College organizations are required to include the above anti-hazing rule in the bylaws of such organizations; any club or organization found responsible for violating the hazing rule, on or off campus, may have its charter revoked and will not be permitted to operate on the College’s property or to otherwise operate under the sanction of the College.

 - Identification of Individuals: